organic white tea unbleached teabags

 • Plastic-Free: no – AVOID

 Tetley teabags are not plastic-free.
 They use a small amount of plastic to seal the paper teabags.
-If you want to make sure the bags themselves are plastic-free, you need to buy the ones that are marked as biodegradable.
-Tetley DO NOT make this obvious.
+A few years ago, if you wanted to make sure the bags themselves were plastic-free, you needed to buy the ones that are marked as biodegradable.
+Today, I can’t find any marked as biodegradable.
+Instead, we have a “low on waste” logo… that’s absolutely meaningless.
+Low compared to what?

 Tetley outer-packaging may look like card, but the “soft packs” are plastic-laminated, so avoid those too.
 Individually wrapped teabags are plastic-free, however, they cannot be recycled with household waste in the UK.